Skip to content

 Parameter Name Parameter Type Required Description

-androidAppId string Yes App ID applied during monitoring
+androidAppId string Yes App ID, requested during monitoring

-iOSAppId string Yes App ID applied during monitoring
+iOSAppId string Yes App ID, requested during monitoring

 samplerate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
 Scope applies to all View, Action, LongTask, Error data under the same session_id

-enableNativeUserAction boolean No Whether to track Native Action, Button click events, pure uni-app applications are recommended to turn this off, default is false, unsupported by Android cloud packaging
+enableNativeUserAction boolean No Whether to track Native Action, Button click events, pure uni-app applications are recommended to disable, default is false, Android cloud packaging does not support

-enableNativeUserResource boolean No Whether to perform automatic tracking of Native Resource, default is false, unsupported by Android cloud packaging.
-Since uniapp's network requests on iOS use system APIs, enabling this allows all resource data on iOS to be collected together, at which point manual collection on iOS should be disabled to prevent duplicate data collection.
+enableNativeUserResource boolean No Whether to perform Native Resource automatic tracking, default is false, Android cloud packaging does not support.
+Since uniapp network requests on iOS use system APIs, enabling this will collect all resource data on iOS, at which point manual collection on iOS should be disabled to prevent duplicate data collection

-enableNativeUserView boolean No Whether to perform automatic tracking of Native View, pure uni-app applications are recommended to close this, default is false
+enableNativeUserView boolean No Whether to perform Native View automatic tracking, pure uni-app applications are recommended to disable, default is false

 errorMonitorType string/array No Additional error monitoring types: all, battery, memory, cpu

-deviceMonitorType string/array No Additional page monitoring types: all, battery (supported only by Android), memory, cpu, fps
+deviceMonitorType string/array No Additional page monitoring types: all, battery (only supported on Android), memory, cpu, fps

 detectFrequency string No Page monitoring frequency: normal (default), frequent, rare